Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Off-policy sampling

-Since we change the behaviour policy, we introduce importance sampling corrections to preserve the unbiased updates~\citep{kahn1951estimation, precup2000eligibility}.
-These simple modifications are enough to guarantee convergence for all baselines, as outlined in the following proposition.
+Because the behaviour policy changed, we introduce importance sampling (IS) corrections to preserve the unbiased updates~\citep{kahn1951estimation, precup2000eligibility}.
+These changes are sufficient to guarantee convergence for any baseline:

-\begin{restatable}[]{proposition}{istwoarm} Let us consider a two-armed bandit with stochastic rewards with bounded support.
-We define $q_t$ to be the behavior policy, where $q_t$ is the probability of sampling the optimal arm at time $t$.
-Then, for $\epsilon_t = \min \{q_t, 1-q_t\}$, and for any finite baseline, if $\lim_{t \to \infty} t \ \epsilon_t^2 = +\infty$ , then the target policy $p_t$ converges to the optimal policy almost surely when using natural policy gradient. \end{restatable}
+\begin{restatable}[]{proposition}{is} Consider a $n$-armed bandit with stochastic rewards with bounded support and a unique optimal action.
+The behaviour policy $\mu_t$ selects action $i$ with probability $\mu_t(i)$ and let $\epsilon_t = \min_i \mu_t(i)$.
+When using NPG with importance sampling and a bounded baseline $b$, if $\lim_{t \to \infty} t \ \epsilon_t^2 = +\infty$ , then the target policy $\pi_t$ converges to the optimal policy in probability. \end{restatable} \begin{proof} \textit{(Sketch)} Using Azuma-Hoeffding's inequality, we can show that for well chosen constants $\Delta_i, \delta$ and $C > 0$ ,

-The condition on $q_t$ imposes a cap on how fast the behaviour policy can become deterministic: no faster than $t^{-1/2}$.
+where $\theta^1$ is the parameter associated to the optimal arm.
+Thus if $\lim_{t\to\infty} t \epsilon_t^2 = +\infty$, the RHS goes to $1$.
+In a similar manner, we can upper bound $\sP\left( \theta_t^i \ge \theta_0^i + \alpha \delta \Delta_i t\right)$ for all suboptimal arms, and applying an union bound, we get the desired result. \end{proof} The condition on $\mu_t$ imposes a cap on how fast the behaviour policy can become deterministic: no faster than $t^{-1/2}$.
 Intuitively, this ensures each action is sampled sufficiently often and prevents premature convergence to a suboptimal policy.
 The condition is satisfied for any sequence of behaviour policies which assign at least $\epsilon_t$ probability to each action at each step, such as $\epsilon$-greedy policies.
 It also holds if $\epsilon_t$ decreases over time at a sufficiently slow rate.
-By choosing as behaviour policy $\mu$ a linear interpolation between $\pi$ and the uniform policy, $\mu(a) = (1-\gamma) \pi(a) + \frac{\gamma}{K}, \gamma \in (0,1]$, where $K$ is the number of arms, we recover the classic EXP3 algorithm for bandits~\citep{auer2002nonstochastic, seldin2012evaluation}.
+By choosing as behaviour policy $\mu$ a linear interpolation between $\pi$ and the uniform policy, $\mu(a) = (1-\gamma) \pi(a) + \frac{\gamma}{K}, \gamma \in (0,1]$, where $K$ is the number of arms, we recover the classic EXP3 algorithm~\citep{auer2002nonstochastic, seldin2012evaluation}.

-On the other hand, we can check that this condition is not satisfied for the example in Section~\ref{sec:divergence_example}.
+We can also confirm that this condition is not satisfied for the simple example we presented when discussing convergence to suboptimal policies.
 There, $p_t$ could decrease exponentially fast since the tails of the sigmoid function decay exponentially and the parameters move by at least a constant at every step.
 In this case, $\epsilon_t = \Omega (e^{-t})$, resulting in $\lim_{t\to \infty} t e^{-2 t} = 0$, so Proposition~\ref{lem:main_off-policy_IS} does not apply.